onboard-data/client-py/README.md

 The staging area provides a scratchpad interface, where arbitrary additional columns can be added to points or equipment by using the prefix `p.` or `e.`.
 Any un-prefixed, user-added columns will be attached to points.
 Each update dictionary can modify a point, equipment or both at the same time (which implicitly reparents the point to the equipment).
 Each update should `p.topic` and/or `e.equip_id` to identify to the system where to apply the write.
 If a `topic` and `equip_id` are provided together in the same object then the system will associate that point with that equipment.

 Updates use `PATCH` semantics, so only provided fields will be written to.
 Check-and-set concurrency control is available.
 To use it, include a `.cas` field with a current value to verify before processing the update.
 Please see the `update` object in the example below for more details.

+The staging client supports the same urllib3.util.retry.Retry support that the standard client has.

 ```python
 from onboard.client.staging import OnboardStagingClient